bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 ```

 ### Setting up your Bitcore node
 To set up your Bitcore node, [follow the instructions in this guide](/guides/full-node).
 Be sure to configure your Bitcore node to run on [testnet](https://en.bitcoin.it/wiki/Testnet) to avoid spending real bitcoins during development.
+Also, ensure your version of Node.js is 12.0 and above.

 Start your new Bitcore node from within the newly created `mynode` directory (the start command must always be executed from within the `mynode` directory):